software-development-project-1/software-development-project-1.github.io/material/sprint-3.md

 > - `getAllQuizzesReturnsListOfPublishedQuizzesWhenQuizzesExist`: save a few quizzes (both published and non-published) to the database and send a request.
 Then, the response should have a list of the _published quizzes_
 >
 > Create an issue for this task.

-{: .note }

-> To keep the tests organized, it is good idea to implement a separate test class for each controller class.

 {: .important-title }